orthecreedence/cl-async/README.md

  - Error handling.
 Need to catch errors in user code and fire appropriate cleanup functions and/or call appropriate "fail" callbacks.
 Right now this isn't really happening.
 More on this below.
- - HTTP server/client based on the libevent implementation
  - Tests/benchmarks

 ### Error handling